luk036/ellipsoid-method/cutting_plane.md

 ---
-title: Cutting-plane Method and Its Oracles
+title: Ellipsoid Method and Its Oracles
 author: Wai-Shing Luk
+bibliography:
+  - fir-ref.bib
 ...

----

 > When you have eliminated the impossible, whatever remains, however
 > improbable, must be the truth.